-- 1. The completed application shall be filed with the Secretary or Chair of the Planning Board Land Use Office no less than twenty two (22) twenty-one (21) days prior to the meeting at which the application will be formally submitted to the Planning Board.
+- 1. The completed application shall be filed with the Land Use Office no less than twenty-one (21) days prior to the meeting at which the application will be formally submitted to the Planning Board.
 The application shall be made by the owner of the property or the owner's duly authorized agent.
 The completed application shall consist of a completed copy of the application form provided by the Planning Board, a completed check list, and compliance with all of the requirements and specifications required for either the subdivision of land or site plan review, including: the presentation of all required drawings, layouts, reports or other technical data, the payment of all fees as required by the Planning Board in accordance with their fee schedule, and the names and addresses of all abutters as indicated in town records and address labels for same.
 All fees and the cost of mailing notice of all public hearings to abutters shall be paid by the applicant prior to the hearing. - 2.
 The Planning Board shall use the requirements of these regulations to determine if an application is complete.
 An application must be either accepted or rejected, by roll call vote of the Planning Board, within 30 days of receipt of the application.
 The Planning Board shall hold a public meeting for formal acceptance of the completed application.
 An application will be accepted as complete if all requirements of these regulations have been met.
 However, if there are any missing components to the application, checklist, or plat(s), the applicant must submit written waivers for the missing items and/or if written waivers are not applicable or submitted, the Planning Board reserves the right to accept a partially completed application if it determines there is sufficient information to allow the board to begin deliberation, that missing items will be received in a timely manner, allowing deliberation to be completed and an informed decision rendered, within the statutory allotted time.
 Acceptance of an application as complete does not ensure approval of the application.
 In cases of non-acceptance of any application submitted to the Board, the grounds for such non-acceptance shall be stated in the minutes or records of the Planning Board and the applicant shall be notified of the action taken in writing not more than ten (10) days after the date of such action.

-- 3. Should the Planning Board during application review determine additional information per Section V or Section VI, or per section IV paragraph three is to be required, the applicant shall be notified in writing within ten (10) days after the public meeting described in section IV-C. 2 of the necessity to submit the information deemed a requirement by the Planning Board.
-The applicant shall bear all costs of such consultants information unless they have received a waiver under Section XI.
-Prior to referral, the applicant shall pay in advance or establish an escrow account. - 4.
+- 3. Should the Planning Board during application review determine additional information per Section V or Section VI, is required, the applicant shall be notified in writing within ten (10) days after the public meeting described in section IV-C. 2 of the necessity to submit the information deemed a requirement by the Planning Board.
+The applicant shall bear all costs of such information unless they have received a waiver under Section XI. - 4.
 Developments Having Regional Impact.
 All applications shall be reviewed for potential regional impacts according to a determination of the Board.
 Upon such a finding, the Board shall furnish the regional planning commission and the affected municipalities with copies of the minutes of the meeting at which the determination was made.
 The copies shall be sent by certified mail within 72 hours of the meeting.
 At least 14 days prior to any scheduled public hearing, the Board shall notify by certified mail the regional planning commission and the affected municipalities of the date, time, and place of the hearing, and their right to appear as abutters to offer testimony concerning the proposal.